-On this day, January 8, 1978, Jimmy Connors defeated Bjorn Borg in the final of the 1977 Masters Cup, at the Madison Square Garden, in New York (6-4, 1-6, 6-4).
+On this day, January 8, in 1978, Jimmy Connors defeated Bjorn Borg in the final of the 1977 Masters Cup at the Madison Square Garden in New York (6-4, 1-6, 6-4).
 With this win, the American, who was technically the ATP year-end No 1, re-opened the debate about the label of world No 1.
-Indeed, Connors, although he hadn’t claimed a Grand Slam title in 1977, topped Borg (the Wimbledon champion) and Guillermo Vilas (who had triumphed at Roland-Garros and at the US Open).
+Although Connors had not claimed a Grand Slam title in 1977, he did defeat both Borg (the Wimbledon champion) and Guillermo Vilas (who had triumphed at Roland-Garros and at the US Open).
 “Who’s No 1?
-You decide”, said the Swedish legend to the journalists.
+You decide,” said the Swedish legend to the journalists.

-The people involved: The fire and the ice
+The people involved: Jimmy Connors and Bjorn Borg

-Jimmy Connors, born in 1952, was one of the greatest tennis players of his time.
+Jimmy Connors, born in 1952 in Ilinois, United States, was one of the greatest tennis players of his time.
 Coached by his mother Gloria, Connors was one of the first few players to hit the ball flat and mainly from the baseline.
 Hitting the ball on the rise, his game would be very influential for future generations of tennis players.
-He was also known for his shocking on-court behaviour in the well-mannered world of tennis.
-While his mum loudly cheered for him in the stands, screaming “Come on, Jimbo!”, he displayed an unusual amount of aggressivity, even in the way he encouraged himself.
+He was also known for his outrageous on-court behaviour in the well-mannered world of tennis.
+While his mum loudly cheered for him in the stands, screaming “Come on, Jimbo!”, he displayed an unusual amount of aggression, even in the way he motivated himself.
 He was sometimes vulgar — giving the finger to a linesman or putting his racket between his legs in a crude manner.
-His constant quarreling with the officials made him famous in a gentleman’s sport.
-“Jimbo” turned pro in 1972, and during his two first seasons as a professional player, Connors managed to claim 17 titles and to reach Grand Slam quarterfinals three times.
+His constant quarreling with oficials made him infamous in a gentleman’s sport.
+“Jimbo” turned pro in 1972 and during his two first seasons as a professional player, Connors managed to win17 titles and to reach three Grand Slam quarter-finals.

-Since the start of his career, only one player had managed to defeat Borg in Paris : Adriano Panatta, from Italy, who beat him in 1973 and 1976.
-Otherwise, the Swede remained undefeated in Paris where he had triumphed a second time in 1975, defeating Guillermo Vilas in the last round (6-2, 6-3, 6-4).
+Since the start of his career, only one player had managed to defeat Borg in Paris: Italy’s Adriano Panatta, who beat him in 1973 and 1976.
+Otherwise, the Swede remained undefeated in Paris where he had triumphed a second time in 1975, defeating Guillermo Vilas in the final (6-2, 6-3, 6-4).
 In 1977, Borg decided to play the World Team Tennis, a well-paying team competition held in the United States at spring, thus skipping the French Open.
 Since 1976, he had also proved himself invincible at Wimbledon, lifting the trophy in 1976 (outplaying Ilie Nastase, 6-4, 6-2, 9-7) and 1977 (defeating Jimmy Connors, 3-6, 6-2, 6-1, 5-7, 6-4).
-As Borg had attended the Australian Open only once, in 1974, it was considered that the only major title he was still chasing was the US Open, where he had lost in the final to Jimmy Connors in 1976.
-Borg also remained undefeated in Davis Cup singles, having won his 19 matches under the Swedish flag.
+As Borg had entered the Australian Open only once, in 1974, it was considered that the only major title he was still chasing was the US Open, where he had lost in the 1976 final to Jimmy Connors.
+Borg also remained undefeated in Davis Cup singles, having won all his 19 matches under the Swedish flag.

 Founded in 1970, the year-end Masters Cup was the final showdown between the eight best players in the world.
-Held in a different location every year at the start, and settled at the Madison Square Garden, in New York, in 1977.
-In the “World’s Most Famous Arena”, the Masters Cup became more than just a tennis tournament, but a show.
+Held in a different location every year at the start, the event settled at the Madison Square Garden in New York in 1977.
+In the “World’s Most Famous Arena”, the Masters Cup became more than just a tennis tournament, it became a spectacle.
 In this first edition, tickets were sold out well in advance, with more than 18,500 spectators packing the stands.
-The tournament director, Ray Benton, had moved the event to January, in order to avoid competition with American football, and, before the upcoming Super Bowl, the Tennis Masters Cup was the main sports event in the United States that week.
+The tournament director, Ray Benton, had moved the event to January in order to avoid competition with American football.
+Prior to the upcoming Super Bowl, the Tennis Masters Cup was the main sports event in the United States that week.

 The facts: Connors’ fighting spirit too much for Borg